 Another companion would sometimes be Beelzebub, who also appears in Soul Caking.
 St Nicholas was often depicted riding a white horse, and would sometimes be called the Schimmelreiter himself.
 The following site offers quite a good description of how the Schimmelreiter would behave.

-Finally, many Germans know the name from the novel (of the same name) by Theodor Storm.
+Finally, many Germans know the name from the novel (of the same name) by Theodor Storm (description and excerpt here, book available here).
 The story concerns a 'dykemaster' in Northern Germany who rode about on a white horse, at first as a real human and later as a type of 'guardian spirit' protecting the local communities.
 It is not clear if Storm invented this legend, or simply made use of it for his book; anyone who knows, please tell us!

 The Dore to Door site has an interesting description of the Old Horse of Dronfield in Derby, reproduced below verbatim (with permission).